-If KIO-101, KIO-201 or KIO-301, is approved by the FDA for commercial sale, we may enter into agreements with third parties to sell KIO-101, KIO-201, or KIO-301, or we may choose to market these directly to physicians in the U.S. or globally through our own sales and marketing force and related internal commercialization infrastructure.
-If we market KIO-101, KIO-201, or KIO-301 directly, we will need to incur significant additional expenses and commit significant additional management resources to establish and train an internal sales and marketing force to market and sell KIO-101, KIO-201, or KIO-301.
+If KIO-104 or KIO-301, are approved by the FDA for commercial sale, we may enter into additional agreements with third parties to sell KIO-104 or KIO-301, or we may choose to market these directly to physicians in the U.S. or globally through our own sales and marketing force and related internal commercialization infrastructure.
+If we market KIO-104 or KIO-301 (where TOI does not have commercialization rights) directly, we will need to incur significant additional expenses and commit significant additional management resources to establish and train an internal sales and marketing force to market and sell KIO-104 or KIO-301.